 We are a leading specialist art law practice.
 We specialise in all legal issues related to fine art and other collecting categories.
 We provide legal support to art collectors, galleries, dealers, auctioneers, museums, insurance companies, private banks and art investment funds.
 We understand the business of buying, selling, managing and financing art.
 Our practice is worldwide, and so are our clients.
-We collectively speak French, German, Italian, Polish and Spanish.
+We collectively speak French, German, Italian, Spanish and Hindi.

-is a partner.
+Pierre Valentin is a partner.
 He specialises in art law.
 Prior to joining Constantine Cannon, he was Associate General Counsel and a Senior Director of Sotheby’s.
 More recently, he was a partner at Withers LLP.
 Pierre speaks French, Italian and Spanish.
 He has lived in three countries.

 Till Vere-Hodge is a solicitor and a member of the Firm’s art law and cultural property group.
 His practice includes all aspects of art and cultural property law, with a particular focus on the handling of restitution claims to artworks looted before, during and after World War II.
 Prior to joining Constantine Cannon, Till spent over three years as an associate at Fried, Frank, Harris, Shriver & Jacobson LLP and, before that, worked for three and a half years as a Public Diplomacy Officer at the German Embassy in London.
 Till holds a Masters Degree in International Relations from Bristol University and is a Fellow of the Royal Asiatic Society of Great Britain and Ireland.
 He is fluent in German.